-\$ cd \$AMETBASE/scripts analysis/aqExample
+\$ cd \$AMETBASE/scripts_analysis/aqExample

 Here, you will see a series of C-shell scripts and their accompanying input files.
-We will go through an example analysis script in detail as a model for running each of the scripts in the project.
+We will go through an analysis script in detail as a example for running each of the scripts in the project.

 The run_scatterplot.csh script creates a scatterplot for one species from one or more monitoring networks.
 It compares the observed values to the corresponding model values.
-The AQ side has an added complication - not all monitoring networks monitor all species.
-Therefore, the user needs to know which network has which species; if the species is not available in the network, the analysis scripts will likely fail.
+The AQ side has an added complication: not all monitoring networks monitor all species.
+Therefore, the user needs to know which network(s) has the species of interest; if that species is not available in the network(s) specified, the analysis scripts will likely fail.
 See Section 4.2 and Appendix B for more details on the various species that are monitored (or available) from each AQ network.

 First, edit the run_scatterplot.csh file.
 Change the AMETBASE variable to correspond with your setup.
-Note that the species selected is SO4 and you are plotting 2 networks: IMPROVE, and CASTNET.
+Note that the species selected is SO4 and you are plotting two networks: IMPROVE and CASTNET.
 The corresponding input file, scatterplot.input, will likely not need to be changed.